NRLMMD-GEOIPS/geoips/docs/source/userguide/plugin_development/feature_annotator.rst

     * The ``color`` of the feature
     * The ``linewidth`` of the feature displayed

+Here is some information on the top level properties required in every GeoIPS plugin.

+.. include:: ../plugin_extend.rst
+   :start-line: 62
+   :end-line: 86

 Shown below, is the default feature annotator plugin that you have been using when producing your own imagery.